Reporting a ClaimEmployers file claims for work-related injuries to their insurance carriers.

 After an employee reports an injury, employers should help the employee get all needed medical care related to the injury, at no cost to the employee, from a doctor the employee chooses from the employer’s approved list.
 Employers should also help the employee contact the employer’s Workers’ Compensation insurance adjuster.

 - Fill out a First Report of Injury (Form C-20) and file the form with its insurance adjuster within one (1) working day of its knowledge of the injury.
 The claim must be reported to the adjuster even if the employer feels the claim is not work-related.
-Self-insured employers must either report the claim to their Third Party Administrator (TPA) or internal claims handling program.
+Self-insured employers must either report the claim to their Third Party Administrator (TPA) or internal claims handling the program.
 Employers should not pay for medical benefits or disability benefits from a “petty cash” fund without reporting the claim.

 - Provide the injured employee a timely and valid panel of physicians, within the community of the injured employee’s home or workplace, on an Agreement Between Employer/Employee Choice of Physician Form (Form C-42).
 If the employer does not have a valid panel of physicians available at the time the injury is reported, it should immediately call its insurer and develop one.
 Alternative versions of the form are not allowed.